 Central Market dates back to 1888 and was a fresh produce market (wet market), and in recent years it has been restored as a heritage program and transformed into a market for arts and crafts, clothes and souvenirs.
 There are regular events and local culture performances held at the market.
 Check their website for details: http://www.centralmarket.com.my

 Pasar Seni Station

 Address: Petaling Street, KL

-Opening Hours: shops are open from 10 am, but the actual market stalls start set up in the mid-late afternoon.
+Opening Hours: Shops are open from 10 am, but the actual market stalls start to set up in the mid-late afternoon.

-Jalan Petaling market, a different shopping experience for day time and evening time, until 4 or 5pm every day Jalan Petaling is just a normal shop-lined street in Chinatown, after that the area is closed off to traffic and transformed into a Pasar malam (night market).
-Many of the daytime stalls pack up and are replaced by partly roofed stalls on the street, those stalls are specialize in selling fake designer goods.
-Perfume, watches, clothes, t-shirts, wallets, hangbags, and a profusion of pirated CDs and DVDs, they all are sold openly.
+Jalan Petaling market, a different shopping experience for daytime and evening time, until 4 or 5 pm every day Jalan Petaling is just a normal shop-lined street in Chinatown, after that, the area is closed off to traffic and transformed into a Pasar Malam (night market).
+Many of the daytime stalls pack up and are replaced by partly roofed stalls on the street, those stalls specialize in selling fake designer goods.
+Perfume, watches, clothes, t-shirts, wallets, handbags, and a profusion of pirated CDs and DVDs, they all are sold openly.
 There are lots of locally made and non-copy goods too.
 Like any market, haggling is a must!
 More about Petaling Street Market

 Putra LRT: Pasar Sini Station – 5 minutes walking distance

 Star Line LRT: Plaza Rakyat – 5 minutes walking distance